-Have you ever wondered who is responsible for the design of the websites you use every day?
+Have you ever wondered who’s responsible for the design of the websites you use every day?
 Who was behind the design of Facebook?
 Who decided this site should have a footer?
-Behind every website is a front end developer who builds the part of a website that a user sees.
+Behind every website is a front end developer who builds the side of a website that a user sees.

 In this article, we’re going to dive deep into the front end web development career path.
-We’ll talk about job responsibilities, the skills you need to know, and how to become a front end web developer.
-We’ll also look at the job prospects for this type of web developer.
+We’ll talk about the routes you can take and the front end developer skills you would need to break into the field.
+Finally, we’ll cover the job prospects and responsibilities for this type of web developer.

 What Is Front End Development?

-The main responsibility of a front end web developer is to create a functional user experience.
-Users should be able to easily navigate through a site and accomplish their goals.
-Users should not encounter any errors or inconsistencies as they use a site.
+The main responsibility of a front end developer is to create a functional user experience.
+Users should be able to easily navigate a site and get the answers they were looking for prior to clicking on the site.
+Users must not run into errors or inconsistencies in the process.